What is Mindfulness? Transform Your Life with Present-Moment Awareness

 Who Wants Wisdom?

-The answer depends on how you define it: Do you want true knowledge or do you want false reassurances?
 The first type of wisdom comes from an honest appraisal of your situation and the courage to take action based on what is best for yourself and others.
 It takes humility to admit we don’t have all the answers, especially when we’ve been wrong.

 What is the Best Way to Cultivate Wisdom?